littledata/shopify-tracker/README.md

 **doNotTrackReplaceState**

 For some themes, where the URL changes (e.g. a new variant) without a new page load our script will track a new page view.
 Change this setting to `true` to disable a new page view on `history.replaceState()` via [browser History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)

 Default: `undefined` (boolean)

+**usePageTypeForListName**

+Littledata's tracking script uses the `document.location.pathname` as the list name for list events.
+Setting `usePageTypeForListName: true` overrides this to use [Shopify's page_type](https://shopify.dev/docs/themes/liquid/reference/objects/request#request-page_type) as the list name, which has fewer values and may be more helpful in reporting.

+Default: `undefined` (boolean)